 - Reasonable needs of the spouses

-- Dependent spouse’s educational background
+- The dependent spouse’s educational background

 - Any potential marital misconduct

-- Strong knowledge of North Carolina law
+- Knowledge of North Carolina divorce law

 - Objective advice not driven by emotion